NewportDataProject/data-night/README.md

 ## Setup

 This repository has pretty much everything you need to get started.
 [Fork it](https://help.github.com/articles/fork-a-repo/) and clone it to your computer.
 Alternatively, you can [download a zip file](https://github.com/NewportDataProject/data-night/archive/master.zip).
+Create a new folder in the `/workspace` directory and save your work there so we can pull it all back together!

 **There are a few ways to contribute at Data Night:**